sjohnr/behaviors.js/README.md

   * Binds to the first descendant element matching the given selector.
 * `next( selector )`
   * Binds to the first sibling after the element that matches the given selector.
-* `next( selector )`
-  * Binds to the first sibling before the element that matches the given selector.

 Load Attribute
 --------------